sky-uk/osprey/README.md

 5. Select 'Expose an API' from the side-bar and click '+ Add a scope'
 6. Create a scope with an appropriate/descriptive name. e.g. `Kubernetes.API.All`.
 The details in this form are what are shown to users when they first authorize the application to log in on their behalf.
-7. Select 'Manifest' from the side-bar and find the field 'groupMembershipClaims' in the JSON.
-Change this so that it's value is `"groupMembershipClaims": "All",` and not `"groupMembershipClaims": null,`
+7. Select 'Manifest' from the side-bar and find the field `groupMembershipClaims` in the JSON.
+Change this so that its value is `"groupMembershipClaims": "All",` and not `"groupMembershipClaims": null,`
 8. The *server* client-id  is the Object ID of this application.
 This can be found in the Overview panel.